-LENGTH OF WARRANTY WHIRLPOOL CORPORATION WILL PAY FOR: FULL ONE-YEAR WARRANTY FROM DATE OF PURCHASE FSP [®] replacement parts and repair labor to correct defects in materials or workmanship.
-Service must be provided by a Whirlpool designated service company.
-LIMITED FOUR-YEAR WARRANTY SECOND THROUGH FIFTH YEAR FROM DATE OF PURCHASE FSP® replacement magnetron tube on microwave ovens if defective in materials or workmanship.
-WHIRLPOOL CORPORATION WILL NOT PAY FOR: A. Service calls to: 1.
-Correct the installation of 2.
-Instruct you how to use y -
+LENGTH OF WARRANTY WE WILL PAY FOR FULL ONE-YEAR WARRANTY FROM DATE OF PURCHASE FSP® replacement parts and repair labor to correct defects in materials or workmanship.
+Service must be provided by a designated Roper service company.
+LIMITED FOUR-YEAR WARRANTY SECOND THROUGH FIFTH YEAR FROM DATE OF PURCHASE FSP replacement magnetron tube on microwave ovens if defective in materials or workmanship.

+WE WILL NOT PAY FOR

-- 3. Replace house fuses or correct house wiring. - 4.
-Replace owner-accessible light bulbs. - 5.
-Replace owner-accessible filters. - B. Repairs when your microwave oven is used in other than normal, single-family household use. - C. Pickup and delivery.
-Your microwave oven is designed to be repaired in the home. - D. Damage to your microwave oven caused by accident, alteration, misuse, abuse, fire, flood, acts of God, improper installation, or use of products not approved by Whirlpool Corporation. - E. Any labor costs during limited warranty. - F. Repairs to parts or systems resulting from unauthorized modifications made to the appliance.
+- A. Service calls to: - 1.
+Correct the installation of your microwave oven. - 2.
+Instruct you how to use your microwave oven. - 3.
+Replace house fuses or correct house wiring. - 4.
+Replace owner-accessible light bulbs. - B. Repairs when your microwave oven is used in other than normal, single-family household use. - C. Pickup and delivery.
+Your microwave oven is designed to be repaired in the home. - D. Damage to your microwave oven caused by accident, misuse, fire, flood, acts of God, or use of products not approved by us. - E. Any labor costs during limited warranty. - F. Repairs to parts or systems resulting from unauthorized modifications made to the appliance.